-Use weather stripping, door seals, steel wool, cedar planks, 1/8-inch hardware cloth or spray foam to seal every hole, crack or other potential entry point that you can find.
 Remember – you will need to do this for your house, garage and guest house, at minimum, but should also consider doing it for playhouses, garden sheds and other outbuildings.

 Always make sure that there are no rats currently in the spaces that you are sealing off.

 The next step in removing rats from your backyard is to give your yard a good cleaning.
 This includes removing any trash and getting rid of any type of clutter, which can provide them with shelter, places to hide and trails to get around your yard undetected.

 An item you’ll want to consider moving is your wood pile.
 Even a small wood pile is the perfect nesting place for rats, so be sure to store it at least 18 to 24 inches off the ground and a few feet from any other structures.